A Low-Complexity Graph-Based LMMSE Receiver for MIMO ISI Channels with M-QAM Modulation: SIMULATION RESULTS

-Also, we would like to present the performance of a more challenging scenario with higher order constellations which was not presented in the studies including Gaussian approximation over a factor graph in the literature so far.
-Figure~\ref{fig:LMMSE_FG_MIMO_16QAM} depicts simulation results for $16$-QAM signaling under a $4$-tap ISI channel with $N_t=N_r=2$.
-It can be seen from Figure~\ref{fig:LMMSE_FG_MIMO_16QAM} that the proposed method has a performance which is less than $1$ dB away from the MFB performance below the BER value of $10^{-4}$ for $7$ turbo iterations.
+The important performance difference between our proposed llr computation method and the others is observed for larger constellations, which is also presented in Section~\ref{sec:Simulation_LLR}.
+Hence, we would like to present the performance of such a challenging scenario with higher order constellations for MIMO ISI transmission this time.
+Fig.~\ref{fig:LMMSE_FG_MIMO_16QAM} depicts simulation results for $16$-QAM signaling under a $4$-tap ISI channel with $N_t=N_r=2$.
+The data length is set to $4096$ bits.
+It can be seen from Fig.~\ref{fig:LMMSE_FG_MIMO_16QAM} that the proposed method has a performance which is less than $1$ dB away from the MFB performance below the BER value of $10^{-4}$ for $7$ turbo iterations.
 The increased constellation size leads to a higher number of turbo iterations for good performance, but turbo iteration number is not a direct multiplier of computational complexity since all packets do not require $7$ iterations.
 Moreover, the constellation size $M$ is included only in the complexity term related to the bit LLR computation method in a linearly increasing fashion.
 Hence, our method is a practical choice as a receiver structure with its solid performance while achieving higher data rates.
+However, LMMSE-EG, the performance of the method in~\cite{Springer2011}, suffers from an error floor in high SNR region; although, it is represented by its best performance among $20$ turbo iterations.
+This difference is observed more dramatically in the next result where $64$-QAM is used.

+Fig.~\ref{fig:LMMSE_FG_MIMO_64QAM} presents simulation result for $64$-QAM signaling under a $4$-tap ISI channel with $N_t=N_r=2$.
+The data length is set to $12000$ bits.
+Although there is a performance gap of LMMSE-WP to the MFB, it converges sharply to this benchmark after BER value of $10^{-4}$.
+Moreover, $10$ turbo iterations are sufficient for this performance.
+However, LMMSE-EG, which is represented by its best performance among $20$ turbo iterations, has an error floor resulting in more than $3$ dB loss for high SNR region.
+Thus, LMMSE-WP is superior than LMMSE-EG in terms of computational complexity and performance for MIMO transmission as well.

+Asymmetric MIMO case such as $4 \times 6$ with $4$ tap ISI channel with $64$-QAM modulation is also simulated where LMMSE equalizer converges much faster than the case in Fig.~\ref{fig:LMMSE_FG_MIMO_64QAM}.
+Moreover, other scenarios including larger rate convolutional codes and/or S-random interleavers designed similar to~\cite{heegard_turbo, Tugcan_tez} are simulated.
+It is observed that using S-random interleaver for Rayleigh block fading MIMO ISI channels with $M$-QAM modulations does not provide any significant improvement.
+Moreover, although increasing rate of convolutional code results in later convergence to the genie-aided MFB, performance of LMMSE-WP eventually gets very close or almost identical to that lower bound for large SNR values.

+Consequently, all these comparisons show that LMMSE-WP is a good solution for also MIMO ISI channel with the proposed llr exchange method and reduced complexity.